Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Abstract

 \section{Abstract}

-We present a new optimal method to set up initial conditions for Smooth Particle Hydrodynamics (SPH) simulations, which may also be of interest for N-body simulations.
-This new method is based on weighted Voronoi tesselations (WVTs) and can meet arbitrarily complex spatial resolution requirements.
-We conduct a comprehensive review of existing SPH setup methods, and outline their advantages, limitations and drawbacks.
+We review existing SPH setup methods and outline their advantages, limitations and drawbacks.
+We present a new method for constructing initial conditions for smoothed particle hydrodynamics (SPH) simulations, which may also be of interest for N-body simulations, and demonstrate this method on a number of applications.
+This new method is inspired by adaptive binning techniques using weighted Voronoi tesselations.
+Particles are placed and iteratively moved based on their proximity to neighboring particles and the desired spatial resolution.
+This new method can satisfy arbitrarily complex spatial resolution requirements.